 Ok, I'm not overfeeding birds.
 Does this mean I can leave out less food?

-During winter and early spring, it is also advisable that you leave out a little bit extra and provide certain seeds to give them a helping hand during these busy seasons.
+During winter and early spring, it is also advisable that you leave out a little bit extra bird food and provide certain seeds to give them a helping hand during these busy seasons.